MapColonies/bundler/README.md

 For example, the option `--isDebugMode` can be set by using the `IS_DEBUG_MODE` environment variables.

 ## Development
-This repository is a monorepo managed by [`Lerna`](https://lerna.js.org/) saperated into multiple independent packages
+This repository is a monorepo managed by [`Lerna`](https://lerna.js.org/) and separated into multiple independent packages

 ![graph](https://user-images.githubusercontent.com/57397441/214806302-e6dc6465-c6b9-4f39-a960-fec4313f7715.png)